IzicTemi/e2e_fake_news_classifier/README.md

 To automate getting the data, training the model and running monitoring analysis on a schedule, we use Prefect deployment capabilities.
 ```
 python prefect_deploy.py
 prefect agent start  --work-queue "main"
 ```
 - The above script uses [Prefect](https://www.prefect.io/opensource/v2/) to automate the deployment using a Cron Scheduler.
 - Two deployments are currently set up:
-    - One to run the training worflow which is set to run weekly by 00:00 on Monday,
+    - One to run the training workflow which is set to run weekly by 00:00 on Monday,
     - Another runs the model analysis workflow weekly by 00:00 on Thursday
 - The second command sets up the agent to look for work and runs it at the appointed time.
 - To change the schedule, edit the [prefect_deploy.py](prefect_deploy.py) file and change the Cron schedule.